The Definitive Best Practices for Web Content and Design

 1. Keep it simple.

 Do a Google search for web design best practices…wait, that’s probably how you found this post. 😀 Seriously though, the pain is real.
-Website best practice results are endless and can feel overwhelming.
-The best thing to shoot for when it comes to writing and designing for your website is simplicity.
+Website best practices results are endless and can feel overwhelming.
+The best thing to shoot for is simplicity.

 - A single bad experience on a website makes users 88 percent less likely to visit that site again.

 - Slow load times for images make 39 percent of users to stop engaging with a site.
 If they encounter delays, 75 percent of users will click off the page and head to competitors’ websites.